yeoldegrove/osism.github.io/docs/advanced-guides/cloud-in-a-box.md

    * Remove the USB storage device
      (The USB stick is only needed again if the Cloud in a Box system is to be fully reinstalled.)
    * Connect the first network interface to an ethernet interface that provides access to the internet via DHCP configuration
-   * Boot the system from the internal hard disk device (if
+   * Boot the system from the internal hard disk device

 6. The deployment will start.
 This takes some time and the system will shutdown when the deployment is finished.
 This takes roughly an hour, possibly longer depending on the hardware and internet connection.